gurezo/ng-deploy-sample/README.md

 # ng-deploy-sample
-this is deploy sample by angular
+this is deploy to github pages sample by angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-next.4.